unicode-org/icu4x/docs/charter.md

 Referential platforms and languages may change over time as the industry developers and should represent the current needs of the industry.

+A viable subset of ICU4X will be targeting the [`no_std`] support and in the future we may explore the [`no_std`]+[`alloc`] compatibility for viable components.

 ## Frequently Asked Questions

 ### What is the scope of ICU4X feature coverage?

 ICU4X will provide a feature set based on known use cases for the target clients (as stated above, client-side i18n in resource-constrained environments).

-The feature coverage of ICU4C and ICU4J goes well beyond what is necessary for the target clients; ICU4X will have a more narrow focus.
+The feature coverage of [`ICU4C`] and [`ICU4J`] goes well beyond what is necessary for the target clients; ICU4X will have a more narrow focus.

-[ECMA-402](https://www.ecma-international.org/publications/standards/Ecma-402.htm) provides an API surface that has already been thoroughly vetted for resource-constrained JavaScript clients, and thus everything in ECMA-402 is considered in-scope for ICU4X.
+[`ECMA-402`] provides an API surface that has already been thoroughly vetted for resource-constrained JavaScript clients, and thus everything in [`ECMA-402`] is considered in-scope for ICU4X.

-We also recognize that target clients may have needs that extend outside the scope of ECMA-402.
+We also recognize that target clients may have needs that extend outside the scope of [`ECMA-402`].
 Features falling into one of the following use cases will also be considered in-scope for ICU4X:

 - *to be filled in*